 Table II for Fall semesters lists all potential class meeting dates and the due dates by week in semester.
-Spring semester has one more 'week' (due to Spring break taking up one week) Deadlines are FIRM!
+(Note Spring semester week numbers include one more 'week' (due to Spring break taking up one week) Deadlines are FIRM!

 The Honors Senior project (3 credits) has same core level requirements as PHYS 498.
 In addition, the senior project requires the student to complete a more substantial laboratory or theoretical research or inquiry project with a faculty mentor than expected in PHYS 498.
 The paper and presentation should be based on this project.